-Hurricane Could Form In Gulf Friday, Putting Louisiana Into A State Of Emergency
+Tropical Storm Barry Forms In Gulf; Louisiana Goes Into State Of Emergency

-A tropical depression is expected to form in the Gulf of Mexico Thursday, with the potential to become a hurricane by late Friday, the National Hurricane Center says.
+Tropical Storm Barry formed in the Gulf of Mexico Thursday — and it could become a hurricane by late Friday, the National Hurricane Center says.
 Forecasters say the storm could bring a storm surge and heavy rains to Louisiana.

+Barry is now predicted to become a Category 1 hurricane shortly before making landfall Saturday, with maximum winds of 75 mph.

+"Water will be the biggest threat," the National Weather Service office in New Orleans says.
+The agency has issued a flash flood warning for a wide area from Gulfport, Miss., to New Orleans and west of Baton Rouge.
+That warning is in effect through Sunday morning.

+⚠️Flash Flood Watch has been expanded north and extended to Sunday morning.
+In addition, forecast rainfall totals have increased.
+Now is the time to review your plans, supply kit and stay updated with the latest forecasts. #lawx #mswx pic.twitter.com/UGyCVNNhQy— NWS New Orleans (@NWSNewOrleans) July 11, 2019

-If it forms as expected, the storm would be labelled Tropical Storm Barry.
-It could bring a storm surge of 3-6 feet to a coastal area that is already struggling to cope with massive amounts of floodwaters that have gorged the Mississippi River in recent weeks.
+Forecasters say the tropical storm could bring a storm surge of 3-6 feet to a coastal area that is already struggling to cope with massive amounts of floodwaters from inland rains that have gorged the Mississippi River in recent weeks.

 The tropical storm warning comes one day after New Orleans suffered "widespread street flooding and power outages" due to strong storms, as member station WWNO reported.